osg-htc/operations/docs/SLA/event.md

    * The exception is for code changes that are deemed critical by IU-OPS staff.
    A critical change can be deployed immediately if approved by the Production or Operations manager.

 OSG Operations will schedule downtimes and configuration changes during normal business hours unless approved by affected stakeholders.
-This is done so affected stakeholders are always on-hand in case if the downtime and changes cause further issues.
+This is done so affected stakeholders are always on-hand in case the downtime or changes cause further issues.
+Exceptions to this are given in the [responsibilities](#Responsibilities) section below.

 ## Customer Problem Reporting
 The IU-OPS provides operators 24x7x365.
 Message bus related problems should be reported immediately by one of the following mechanisms.